 Cormorant and Darter Notes

 Apart from the Stewart Shag which is ‘Red List 2019’ assessed as ‘Vulnerable’ all other featured species are ‘Least Concern’.
-Photographed in Australia, New Zealand and Trinidad.
-The Stewart and spotted shags are NZ endemics.
-In New Zealand, the pied cormorant is called the little shag.
+The Stewart and Spotted Shags are NZ endemics.
+In New Zealand, the Pied Cormorant is called the Little Shag.